-To ensure proper operation, a ceramic capacitor must be connected between the BST and SW pins to supply the drive voltage for the high-side power MOSFET.
+To ensure proper operation, a ceramic capacitor must be connected between the BST and SW pins.
 A 100nF ceramic capacitor is sufficient.
 If the bootstrap capacitor voltage falls below 2.3V, the boot undervoltage protection circuit turns Q2 on for 300ns to refresh the bootstrap capacitor and raise its voltage back above 2.55V.
 The bootstrap capacitor threshold voltage is always maintained to ensure enough driving capability for Q1.
-This operation may arise during long periods of no switching such as in PFM with light load conditions.
+This operation may arise during long periods of no switching such as in PFM with light-load conditions.
 Another event that requires the refreshing of the bootstrap capacitor is when the input voltage drops close to the output voltage.
 Under this condition, the regulator enters low-dropout mode by holding Q1 on for multiple clock cycles.
 To prevent the bootstrap capacitor from discharging, Q2 is forced to refresh.
 The effective duty cycle is approximately 100% so that it acts as an LDO to maintain the output voltage regulation.